nitinsayshe/KarmaWallet/README.md

 ```

 Note: Many tests are currently skipped.
 Usually, this is to avoid hitting external APIs.
 We can enable these tests as we move to mocking these services.

+## Building New Email

+Follow the patterns seen in the other emails, be sure to delete the `dist` folder and run `npm run build` to generate the new email templates.